hazae41/glacier/README.md

 xswr uses two new approaches compared to other data fetching libraries like swr or react-query:
 1) Encapsulating key+fetcher+params in a single abstraction called schema.
-2) Composing features with very simple hooks instead of having bloated configuration and unexpected behaviours.
+2) Composing features with very simple hooks instead of having bloated configuration and unexpected behaviors.

 ## Features 🔥